 - Build each other up!
 They point out the good (not just the problems) in their partner and relationship.

-- Support what the other person is interested in, even when it scares you.
+- Support what the other person is interested in, even when it scares them.

 - Don’t cheat.
 Unless you agree to have an open relationship, it’s understood that fidelity is required.
 The same goes for financial honesty.
-Anything that’s important to know (like, I have a child with my ex) are disclosed.
+Let’s just say that anything that’s important to know (like, I have a child with my ex) should be disclosed ASAP.
+Failure to disclose important stats (even if done out of fear) is a LIE of omission.

-Trust is big!
+Trust is HUGE (I would put that in extra large font if I could)!
 One of the most unfriendly things you can do in a relationship is to hide important things from your partner.
-Once even a little bit of trust is gone, your relationship may never recover.
-Treating each other as friends first, this level of honesty becomes a given.
+Remember, once even a little bit of trust is gone, your relationship may never recover.
+You want to treat each other as friends first, which usually guide you to honesty.

 Be thoughtful and generous

+At home is where we usually get our emotional needs met.
+Do you know yours?
+Do you know what your partner’s are?
 After doing The Five Love Language quiz, I was surprised to learn that I love receiving gifts.
 Haha!
-Here I was thinking that I’m Ms. Spiritual/ Low Maintainance.
-Turns out, I will forgive a lot of “quirks” if you buy me stuff!!!
-I highly recommend finding out yours and your partner’s Love Language.
-Knowing it, you and your partner can ensure you meet each other’s emotional needs.
-Here are some examples of how to be thoughtful and generous:
+Here I was thinking that I’m the Ms. Spiritual/ Low Maintenance type.
+Turns out, I will forgive a lot of “quirks” if you buy me stuff… and a simple apology or backrub won’t do!!!
+You and I may THINK we know a person based on their actions or who we “type” them to be, but people can be so much more complicated than that.
+That’s why I highly recommend finding out what your partner’s Love Language is.
+Knowing it, you and your partner can ensure you meet each other’s emotional needs at home by being thoughtful and generous to meet THEIR needs.

 - Go out of your way to do nice things for each other.
-It’s one thing to do the easy thing, it’s quite another to go out of your way or drive 100 miles to pick up your partner.
-When my friend Emily was Airbnbing with us for 2-3 months, her hubby drove 60+ miles every weekend to see her.
-They showed generosity in many other ways and I can tell you one thing, I’d be shocked if these two were ever to split.
+It’s one thing to do the easy thing, it’s quite another to go out of your way (for example, to drive 100 miles to pick up your partner from an event).

 - Learn to cook your partner’s favorite dish or learn something else that means a lot to them.

-- Something I like to do for someone who shares my love language is to give “packages” for Christmas or milestone birthdays.
-I won’t just buy the golf clubs but a weekend outing with the boys too.
-I’ll add premium golf balls and nice gloves to the haul.
+- Be lavish!
+Something I like to do for someone who shares my love language is to give “packages” for Christmas or milestone birthdays.
+I won’t just buy the golf clubs, I’ll buy a weekend golf outing with the boys too.
+I’ll add premium golf balls and nice gloves to the gift “package.”
 Big gestures that mean a lot to your partner say “I see you and want you to be happy.”

 Be kind and loving

 What’s the difference between this habit and being thoughtful and generous?
 Thoughtful is what you do and kind is who you are.
-This is about how you show up and it’s one of those relationship habits that really matter in the long run.
+Being kind and loving is one of those relationship habits that really matter in the long run.

-Another celebrity couple that many people put up as relationship goals is Dax Shepard and Kristen Bell.
-Dax has shared that their relationship takes work, but it’s work he gladly does.
-He said that he and Kristen are very different, so different they had to have couples therapy at the beginning of their relationship.
+A celebrity couple that many people put up as relationship goals is Dax Shepard and Kristen Bell.
+Dax has said that he and Kristen are very different, so different that they had to have couples therapy at the beginning of their relationship.
 Why does he bother if they’re so different?
 Kristen, he told USA Today, is genuinely the nicest person I’ve ever met.
 “She has a personality that I want to be sitting on a porch with when I’m 80 years old.”
+Kindness may not matter on Twitter, but it matters in our homes.

-- Work out your personal stuff and your stress so that your energy is loving and kind to be around.
+- Work out your personal stuff and your work stress so that the energy that you bring to your partner can be loving and kind to be around.

 - Accommodate a few idiosyncrasies and quirks.
 It’s a loving thing to do.

-- The Love Language of physical touch is uber important to some people but we all thrive on touch.
-Physical touch, in general, can make anyone purr, feel closer to you and more at home.
+- The Love Language of physical touch is uber important to some people but everyone loves non-sexual physical contact.
+It can make anyone purr, feel closer to you and more “at home.”

 - Assume the best of your partner.
 S/he will want to live up to your good expectations.